From Stein identities to moderate deviations: Proofs of results

 We say that $X$ falls in category $k_1+1$ if $X=n$.
-This special category is nonempty only when $S=k_1$ and in this case, $Q=k-k_1$, which gives the last term in \eq{l4.1-1}.
+This special category is nonempty only when $S=k_1$, and in this case, $Q=k-k_1$, which gives the last term in (\ref{l41-1}).

-Note that if $X$ is in category $i$ for $i\le k_1$, then, since $X$ can be no greater than $n$, the digits of $X$ and $n$ match up to the $p_i^{th}$, except for the digit in place $p_i$, where $n$ has a one, and $X$ a zero.
+Note that if $X$ is in category $i$ for $i\le k_1$, then, since $X$ can be no greater than~$n$, the digits of $X$ and $n$ match up to the $p_i$th, except for the digit in place $p_i$, where $n$ has a one, and $X$ a zero.
 Further, up to this digit, $n$ has $p_i-i$ zeros, and so $X$ has $a_i=p_i-i+1$ zeros.
-Changing any of these $a_i$ zeros except the zero in position $p_i$ to ones results in a number $n$ or greater, while changing any other zeros, since digit $p_i$ of $n$ is one and of $X$ zero, does not.
+Changing any of these $a_i$ zeros, except the zero in position $p_i$ to ones, results in a number $n$ or greater, while changing any other zeros, since digit $p_i$ of $n$ is one and of $X$ zero, does not.
 Hence $Q$ is at most $a_i$ when $X$ falls in category $i$.
-Since $X$ has $S$ ones in its expansion, $i-1$ of which are accounted for by (\ref{MD:bincati}), the remaining $S-(i-1)$ are uniformly distributed over the $k-p_i=k-(i-1)-a_i$ remaining digits $\{X_{p_i+1},\cdots,X_k\}$.
-Thus, we have the inequality \bea \lbl{l4.1-1} E(Q|S) \le \frac{1}{A}\sum_{i \ge 1} {k-(i-1)-a_i \choose S-(i-1)}a_i + \frac{I(S=k_1)}{A}(k-k_1) \ena where \beas A = \sum_{i \ge 1} {k-(i-1)-a_i \choose S-(i-1)}+I(S=k_1), \enas and $1=a_1\leq a_2\leq a_3\leq \cdots$.
+Since $X$ has $S$ ones in its expansion, $i-1$ of which are accounted for by (\ref{MDbincati}), the remaining $S-(i-1)$ are uniformly distributed over the\vadjust{\goodbreak} $k-p_i=k-(i-1)-a_i$ remaining digits $\{X_{p_i+1},\ldots,X_k\}$.
+Thus, we have the inequality